yo61/amazon_ses/README.md

 port 587 as this port does not have any restrictions.
 Port 25 by default limits 1 email per minute, if you choose port 25, make sure you apply for that restriction to be removed from your domain.

-The intetion of this module is to reduce the startup and configuration time to integration with Amazon SES and to avoid simple postfix configuration errors.
+The intention of this module is to reduce the startup and configuration time of integration with Amazon SES and to avoid simple postfix configuration errors.

 The current release is supported for debian based systems with Ubuntu as the tested platform.